-If using VMware, you can optionally install VMware Tools in REMnux to automatically adjust the screen size.
+If using the OVF/OVA virtual appliance with VMware, you can optionally install VMware Tools in REMnux to automatically adjust the screen size.

 The REMnux virtual appliance is configured to use the "host only" network, isolating the REMnux instance from the physical network.
 To connect REMnux to the network, for instance, to provide it with Internet access, change the settings of the virtual appliance to the appropriate network, such as "NAT" then issue the "renew-dhcp" command in REMnux.

 REMnux includes numerous free tools useful for examining malicious software.
 These utilities are set up and tested to make it easier for you to perform malware analysis tasks without needing to figure out how to install them.The majority of these tools are listed below.